 The single vehicle sold for such a discounted price is actually two vehicles, the rear of one and the front of another.
 Both cars were almost certainly involved in collisions which wrecked one end of the vehicle but left the other end largely unscathed.
 The anonymous seller was either an experienced welder or in league with one, who cut the bad ends off the wrecked cars and then spliced the undamaged pieces together to make one “good” car.

 After creating the new car out of the wrecks of the old, the trickster then tried to join everything back up and cover his tracks.
-He welded the two frames together, probably at the pillars and top of the rear windscreen.
-Then he tried to patch the interior as best he could, matching the upholstery and painting any exposed metal to match.
-Of course, he also started by picking two cars that were mechanically identical, and that were close to each other in colour.
+They welded the two frames together, probably at the pillars and top of the rear windscreen.
+Then they tried to patch the interior as best they could, matching the upholstery and painting any exposed metal to match.
+Of course, they also started by picking two cars that were mechanically identical, and that were close to each other in colour.

 The cut and shut trap

 Why is this such a bad thing?
 Isn’t the guy trying to recycle, after a fashion?
 They took two cars that were write-offs, and made them one drivable vehicle!
 That’s a good deal!
 Well, it may seem good, but it only works until there’s an accident.

 Even the most skilled welder can’t make a cut-and-shut car truly able to hold up well in an impact.
 In a collision, the car will likely literally fall apart.

 That’s not to mention that if both cars were write-offs to begin with who knows what other damage, structural and mechanical, might be lurking unseen?
 A cut-and-shut car is a motorised Frankenstein, and might be just as dangerous.

 Cut and shut warning signs